 A minimum of 40 hours of volunteer service and 10 hours of continuing education per year is required in order to maintain active status in the program.

 Certified Kauaʻi MGs enjoy many benefits, including the chance to join a community of like-minded people, passionate about gardening and making a difference on Kauaʻi.
-Other benefits include the opportunity to participate in ongoing membership activities such as the MG Continuing Education Program, monthly meetings, field trips, statewide conferences, workshops, social events and more!
+Other benefits include the opportunity to participate in ongoing membership activities such as the MG Continuing Education Program, monthly meetings, field trips, statewide conferences, free seeds, workshops, social events, and more!